Why Can’t I Install Plugins on WordPress: 8 Main Reasons

 WordPress is the most popular CMS today.
 It powers 35% of the entire Internet (about 455 million websites) and has 7 million more unique visitors per month than Twitter (163 versus 156).
 But, like any system with great functionality, WordPress is far from perfect.
 It's a shame when amazing opportunities suddenly become unavailable.

 When problems arise, they are usually access issues, or you can't install plugins WordPress won’t work without.
-Wisebrand specializes in the development of CMS WP, shared the tricks to avoid such problems.
+Wisebrand specializes in the WordPress development, shared the tricks to avoid such problems.

 Why WordPress Can't Install Plugins